accetto/headless-drawing-g3/docker/xfce-drawio/README.md

 - **5901** is used for access over **VNC**
 - **6901** is used for access over [noVNC][novnc]

-These default ports and also some other parameters can be overridden several ways (see bellow).
+These default ports and also some other parameters can be overridden several ways as it is described in the [sibling image README file][sibling-readme-xfce].

 ### Volumes